Threads (Stargate SG-1): Production

-Also, some may notice that the diner is Der Waffelhouse set from the Showtime series Dead Like Me (both shows are produced by MGM Television in Vancouver).
-The diner is the set of the main meeting place in most (if not all) episodes of Dead Like Me.
+Also, the diner is the Der Waffelhouse set from the Showtime series Dead Like Me (both shows are produced by MGM Television in Vancouver).
+The diner is the set of the main meeting place in most, if not all, episodes of Dead Like Me.

 Reception

 Amanda Tapping won a Leo Award in the category "Dramatic Series: Best Lead Performance - Female" and Michael Shanks was nominated for a Leo Award in the category "Dramatic Series: Best Lead Performance - Male" for this episode.